MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-adapter-preview-wake-pattern.md

 Register your implementation of this callback function by setting the appropriate member of [**NET_ADAPTER_POWER_CAPABILITIES**](net-adapter-power-capabilities.md) and then calling [**NetAdapterSetPowerCapabilities**](netadaptersetpowercapabilities.md).

-In this callback, the driver typically iterates through the *ExistingPowerSettings* to determine whether to accept or reject *PatternToBeAdded*.
+In this callback, the driver typically uses the NETPOWERSETTINGS handle it receives in the *ExistingPowerSettings* parameter to iterate through the enabled wake patterns to determine whether to accept or reject *PatternToBeAdded*.
+For an example, see [Configuring Power Management](configuring-power-management.md).

 The client driver can use the pointer to examine the [**NDIS_PM_WOL_PATTERN**](https://msdn.microsoft.com/library/windows/hardware/ff566768) structure, but should not retain it.
 NetAdapterCx can release the wake pattern structure without notification to the driver.

 In its [*EvtDeviceArmWakeFromS0*](https://msdn.microsoft.com/library/windows/hardware/ff540843) and [*EvtDeviceArmWakeFromSx*](https://msdn.microsoft.com/library/windows/hardware/ff540844) callback functions, the driver can iterate through the enabled wake patterns and protocol offloads to program them into the hardware.

-For more info, see [Configuring Power Management](configuring-power-management.md).

 Requirements
 ------------